-How to present leadership experience on your CV (for engineers and technical professionals)
+How to present leadership experience on your resume (for engineers and technical professionals)

-Moving into leadership (or already leading teams) changes what hiring managers look for on your CV.
+Moving into leadership (or already leading teams) changes what hiring managers look for on your resume.

 It’s no longer just about what you built.
 It’s about how you led people, shaped outcomes, and delivered results through others.

-Whether you’re stepping into your first lead role or applying for senior engineering management positions, this guide explains how to present leadership experience clearly and credibly on your CV.
+Whether you’re stepping into your first lead role or applying for senior engineering leadership positions, this guide explains how to present leadership experience clearly and credibly on your resume.

 Why leadership presentation matters

-Hiring managers reviewing leadership CVs are scanning for answers to a few key questions:
+Hiring managers reviewing leadership resumes are looking for answers to a few key questions:

 • Can this person lead engineers effectively?